 Chapter 11 Schedules and Documentation

-Similar to Chapter 7 and Chapter 13 bankruptcy, the documentation for a chapter 11 requires a complete picture of the debtor’s financial situation, including a review of all of the debtor’s assets, claims, leases, income and expenses, prior filings and a Statement of Financial Affairs.
+Similar to Chapter 7 and Chapter 13, the documentation for a chapter 11 requires a complete picture of the debtor’s financial situation, including a review of all of the debtor’s assets, claims, leases, income and expenses, prior filings and a Statement of Financial Affairs.

 For a business chapter 11, this may require a review of inventory, accounts receivable, accounts payable, investments, liens, loans, profit & loss statements, equity ownership and other financial documentation relevant to the business.